microsoft/pxt-arcade/docs/courses/csintro2/logic/multiplayer.md

 ## Student Task #5: Hit the Paddle

+### TODO GIF of step results

 1. Create an ``||sprites:on overlap||`` event between a ``||sprites:Ball||`` and a ``||sprites:Player||``
 2. In the ``||sprites:overlap||`` event, first ``||sprites:set mySprite ghost on||``
 3. Next, reverse the ``||sprites:Ball||``'s ``||sprites:vx||`` by setting it to the current ``||sprites:vx||`` multiplied by -1
 4. After a ``||loops:pause||`` of 200 ms,  ``||sprites:set mySprite ghost off||``

 ## What did we learn?

+1. How does having multiple players at once in a single game allow for new and compelling games?
+2. Were there any difficulties in implementing the multiplayer game?
+Was it easier or harder than a single player game?

 ```package
 local-multiplayer